-Technology in the solar industry is advancing at a rapid pace.
-Solar equipment continues to become more powerful and more resilient while becoming less expensive.
-With so many news stories to track, it can be easy to miss the occasional new technology.
-But here’s a technology announcement that shouldn’t be missed: Trina Solar just released 500- watt panels.
+Technology in the solar power industry is advancing at a rapid pace.
+Solar photovoltaic equipment continues to become more powerful and more resilient while becoming less expensive.
+Among the most innovative of the solar industry’s developments in recent years is the 500- watt solar panel.

-Trina Solar, a Chinese manufacturer of solar panels, recently leaned into producing high-powered bifacial solar panels.
-Their two current lines of bifacial panels–the Tallmax and the Duomax–boast power outputs of above 400 watts, and are primarily engineered for larger, utility-scale installations.
+Trina Solar, a Chinese manufacturer of solar panels, has been producing high-powered bifacial solar panels for some time now.
+Their two current lines of bifacial monocrystalline solar panels–the Tallmax and the Duomax–both boast power outputs of 500 watts, and are primarily engineered for larger, utility-scale installations.
 The current line of Duomax bifacial panels have a maximum power voltage of 41.5 volts (V) and a 12- year warranty.

 How has panel wattage changed over time?

-As recently as the first half of 2016, when we started tracking the wattages of individual panels quoted by our installer network; back then, a higher percentage of quotes included panels 300 watts or smaller than included panels 325 watts or larger.
-Today, most quotes on the Marketplace include either 320 or 330-watt panels, as seen in our ninth Intel Report.
+As recently as the first half of 2016, when we started tracking the wattages of individual panels quoted by our installer network, a higher percentage of quotes included panels 300 watts or smaller.
+Few quotes included panels 325 watts or larger.
+But today, most quotes on the EnergySage Marketplace include panels around 340 to 360 watts.

 Will panels keep getting more powerful?

 Higher wattage panels open up a lot of possibilities, especially when paired with a solar inverter, charge controller and solar battery or other energy storage.
-If you are space-constrained on your roof, installing more efficient and powerful solar panels can help you come closer to offsetting your electricity usage with your solar installation.
+If you are space-constrained on your roof, installing more efficient and powerful solar modules panels can help you come closer to offsetting your electricity usage with your solar installation.
 When you pair your 500- watt panels with a battery, the panels will be able to act as a quicker charger than almost any other option.

 Compare solar panel options on EnergySage